 Behind the temporary exhibition space is a restaurant overlooking a square and in front of it are the offices.
 Going up to the first floor, there are four spaces for storage, a workshop area and a large mechanical room.

 I thought a look at the divisions would be helpful since we were having trouble planning out the spaces of different functions in our library.
+To read more about this project check out the following sites.

 http://www.arcspace.com/architects/Steven_Holl/herning/herning.html